 - The Drifter (Originals and X Series) is good between 45 to 100-110 lbs

 - The Pro (all models ) is good between 110-120 lbs up to 200lbs.
 Above that we don't have a model yet...

 Q: What about the wheels?

 A: Wheels are a complex issue.
 First there's differences between the wear and tear of the front and back wheels.
 The Ezyroller movement is based on a right/left friction of the front wheel on the ground so it will wear out the front wheel.
 We use the best polyurethane compounds we have available for our wheels; we do try always better compound and additives so they are also improving and today’s wheels last over 15% more than 3 years ago.
-We know that some customers feel like the front wheel don’t last long enough but the large majority is really satisfied with our products.
 The 3 main things that affect how long they last are the weight of the kid that is riding, how abrasive the surface it’s played on and the temperature; if it’s a smoother surface with a lighter kid, the wheels can last literally years.
-If it really wears out too quickly, we have a double wheel that we use for our education models (the ones for camps and schools) that can be fitted on the non education models.
-Please contact us if you have any issue!
+We now make a wider front wheel for all our models except the mini.
+This alleviates any issue with the front wheel wearing down quickly from lots of use.